 Steve Kayser: Can I have his phone number?

 Michael Uslan: Ha-ha.
 Well, I couldn’t thank him enough.
-I spent the next five months working probably 20 hours a day, 7 days a week.
+I spent the next five months working probably 20 hours a day, seven days a week.
 Everyone in Hollywood knew about the deadline I was facing and then they took advantage of it, because the last day, sometime between noon and 3 o’clock, a FedEx truck pulled up with signed contracts and a check for six figures.

 I was able to pay back my father-in-law and have enough money to get us to the start of Batman.

-Steve Kayser: If Joseph Campbell was still alive he’d use your story as an additional monomyth for the “Hero With A Thousand Faces.”
+Steve Kayser: If Joseph Campbell were still alive he’d use your story as an additional monomyth for the “Hero With A Thousand Faces.”
 The part where the wise sage steps in and helps the struggling hero.
-I suspect Mr. Campbell would find true symbolic meaning in the fact that the wise man was also a man of vision – an eye doctor.
+I suspect Mr. Campbell would find true symbolic meaning in the fact that the wise man was also a man of vision — an eye doctor.
 And I’m pretty sure it would be unique – I know of no other myths memorialized in Cincinnati.
 Well, except maybe the 1975 Big Red Machine.

 But all of this still boiled down to you and your passion.

 Michael Uslan: That’s so true.
 What it all comes down to, if you have a burning passion in your life, whatever it is – you have to pursue it.
 Make it come alive.
 Make it real.
 I learned this from my dad.
-My dad was a mason.
+My dad was a Mason.
 He worked six days a week his entire life, from age 16 into his 80s.
-No matter what the weather was, he got up before dawn, big smile on his face, couldn’t wait to get to work because he was an old world artist, a craftsman who loved what he did with brick, stone and marble.
-He loved building beautiful fireplaces, homes and walls.
+No matter what the weather was, he got up before dawn, a big smile on his face, couldn’t wait to get to work because he was an old world artist, a craftsman who loved what he did with brick, stone and marble.
+He loved building beautiful fireplaces, homes, and walls.
 When you grow up in a house with someone like that, how can you not want that for yourself?
 How can you not want to wake up on a rainy Monday morning and say I can’t wait to get to work?

-Well my brother and I went to work for my dad in the summers and it was awful.
+Well, my brother and I went to work for my dad in the summers, and it was awful.

 But this was our foundation.
 It was still awful.
 I realized I had to figure out what my “bricks and stones” were.
 For me it was comic books, Batman and movies gave me my passion.
 Then my mother taught my brother and I an important lesson in growing up and it was very simple in our house.
 Once you make a commitment, you stick to it, period, end of story, no excuses, you stick to it.
-If I didn’t like Little League, too bad, I had made a commitment to my teammates and I would see it through and that’s just the way it was.
+If I didn’t like Little League, too bad, I had made a commitment to my teammates, and I would see it through, and that’s just the way it was.

 And I say, “well, the magic of this whole thing is there is no such thing because it’s all about knocking on doors.
 That’s how you eventually make your timing.
 That’s how you eventually make your luck.
 And I don’t think there is any other way around it.
 It’s not an easy process.
-It’s not a short process but I have proven you can make your dreams come true if you are willing to do this.
+It’s not a short process, but I have proven you can make your dreams come true if you are willing to do this.

-Steve Kayser: When you realized that you had finally done it, cut the deal and you were assembling a team, what was it like?
+Steve Kayser: When you realized that you had finally done it, cut the deal, and you were assembling a team, what was it like?

 Michael Uslan: Humbling.
 Can you imagine how lucky a person can be in a career spanning 35 years where in you can say I have been involved in projects with three geniuses.
 And, in the 1989 Batman, there were two of them: Tim Burton is a genius; Anton Furst, our production designer and my dear friend who designed the whole look of Gotham City and the Batmobile.
 His work and Tim’s work still have an influence on every comic book and genre movie done even today.
 You can still feel it.
 You can still sense it.